quincinia/Full-Stack-Open-part-6/README.md

 Network calls should be handled in the component that generates them, not within the reducer.
 The reducer should only manage the local state, not the database (?).
 When using `json-server`, IDs will be generated for you, so you don't need to put them in your POST calls.

 Haven't set up eslint for this project (yet?).

+## Exercise 6.15
+**Ignore** the "network calls" portion from 6.14.
+Apparently I was wrong.

+Installed redux-thunk and attached it to the store.
+Application now initializes itself within the action creator.